isomerpages/moe-swisscottagesec/_2026-dsa/FAQs.md

 <p></p>
 </td>
 <td rowspan="1" colspan="1">
-<p>We will inform you between 8 to 18 July if you are shortlisted for the
+<p>We will inform you from 29 Jun 2026 onwards if you are shortlisted for
-selection trial.</p>
+the selection trial.</p>
 </td>
 </tr>
 <tr>